philbit/PackageStates.jl/README.md

 - Load path: The load path at the time of recording, the first path is the active project at the time of recording
 - Package ID: The `Base.PkgID`
 - Source path: The source path of the loaded version at the time of recording
+- Head tree hash: If the source path is a repository (e.g., for developed packages), this is the tree hash of the currently-checked out HEAD commit at the time of recording.
+Changes to the working copy or the index do not alter this tree hash. "missing" if source path is not a repository (e.g., for regular added packages).
-- Tree hash: The tree hash of the source path of the loaded version at the time of recording (which, in the best case, can be translated to a git commit to identify the corresponding version of the code)
+- Directory tree hash: The tree hash of the source path at the time of recording.
+Any modifications and additional files in the source directory (for example, `Manifest.toml`s, output files, etc.) change this tree hash.
+For a clean working copy checkout out from a repo, it should correspond to the head tree hash.
+Note that many systems write hidden files (e.g., `.DS_Store` on MacOS) which you might have ignored in your `.gitignore` but which still change this tree hash.
-- Manifest t.h.: The tree hash for the package requested in Manifest.toml at the time of recording.
-This can be `nothing` (e.g., in the package's own environment, which doesn't contain a tree hash) or "none (package dev'ed)".
+- Manifest tree hash: The tree hash for the package noted in `Manifest.toml` at the time of recording.
+This can be "missing", e.g., in the package's own environment, which doesn't contain a tree hash, or when the package is dev'ed.
 - Project: The project in which the above package was found at the time of recording.
 Always one of the entries of load path.
-The Manifest t.h. above is from this project.
+The Manifest tree hash above is from this project.

 The Project and Manifest tree hash therefore refer to the version that would have been loaded if the `using` directive had been issued at the time "Timestamp".
-In our example above, we are still in the environment where we issued the `using JLD2` directive, so the two tree hashes are identical.
+In our example above, we are still in the environment where we issued the `using JLD2` directive, so the directory and manifest tree hashes are identical.

+> ⚠️ Note that Julia versions up to to 1.8 compute a different tree hash on Windows.
+Later versions have fixed this at least for git repos, but for on-disk directories, the tree hash still differs, replacing the original inconsistency between operating systems by one between directories and repos.
+To circumvent the latter inconsistency and make use of the fix for repos, `PackageStates` currently creates temporary git repos of working directories on Windows, which makes computing the directory tree hash a potentially heavy operation.

 Let's switch to the `env_new` environment and see what changes:
 ```julia